 Mangrove Buying Tips

 Some suppliers cultivate and harvest mangroves from the wild, while others aquaculture them in closed systems.
 If you're buying mangroves online, check your local laws.
 Some U.S. states prohibit the importation of mangroves.
 If you will be in an area where mangroves are endemic and you wish to collect your own, once again make sure that you check the local laws first.
-Some U.S. states, like Florida, consider the mangrove to be a protected species and have laws prohibiting collection.
-Others, like Hawaii, consider mangroves to be a weed and may have little or no concern about anyone collecting or owning them.
+Some U.S. states such as Florida consider the mangrove to be a protected species and have laws prohibiting collection.
+Others such as Hawaii consider mangroves to be a weed and may have little or no concern about anyone collecting or owning them.

 There are four basic stages of mangrove seed growth: